-You’re getting towards the end of the year, planning performance reviews, finalizing investment and strategizing for 2022, but there’s one critical piece missing.
+You’re getting towards the end of the year, planning performance reviews, finalizing investment and strategizing, but there’s one critical piece missing.

 You know you have to hire a bunch of new staff next year, you know that your team is eager to upskill and progress their careers.
 You know that you need to provide better support for new hires, but you’re missing that key snippet of information.